DrPaulBrewer/decorated-google-drive/README.md

 Post-upload checksums reported by Google Drive API are used to guarantee fidelity for **binary** file uploads.
 A binary file is any non-text file.
 The md5 checksum computed from the file stream is reported as `ourMD5` in the `newFileMetaData` and the md5 checksum computed by Google is reported as `md5Checksum` in the `newFileMetaData`.
-When there is a mismatch on a binary file the code will throw `Boom.badImplementation`, which you can catch, and any recovery should assume that Google
-Drive retains the corrupted upload.
+When there is a mismatch on a binary file the code will throw `Boom.badImplementation`, which you can catch, and any recovery should check if Google Drive retains the corrupted upload.